 And vice versa, if your site visitors enjoy your user experience, they will stay longer on your website, exploring it and browsing from page to page.
 The longer they interact with your web resource, the more likely it is that they will convert.

 Now that you know why UX matters, think about yours.
-Use our website usability services and UX design services to ensure user-friendliness for your web resource.
+Use our website usability services and web design services to ensure user-friendliness for your web resource.
 Also contact us to help you define what UX improvements you need.